Julian Assange: 2016 US presidential election

 In February 2016 Assange wrote: "Hillary lacks judgment and will push the United States into endless, stupid wars which spread terrorism ... she certainly should not become president of the United States."
 Before the election, WikiLeaks was approached by Cambridge Analytica CEO Alexander Nix about releasing missing Clinton emails.
 Assange rejected the request and the Daily Beast reported that he replied he preferred to do the work on his own.
 In an Election Day statement, Assange said that "The Democratic and Republican candidates have both expressed hostility towards whistleblowers".

 Debbie Wasserman Schultz resigned as DNC chairwoman following WikiLeaks releases suggesting bias against Bernie Sanders.

 On 22 July 2016, WikiLeaks released emails and documents from the Democratic National Committee (DNC), in which the DNC presented ways of undercutting Clinton's competitor Bernie Sanders and showed favouritism towards Clinton.
 The release led to the resignation of DNC chairwoman Debbie Wasserman Schultz and an apology to Sanders from the DNC.
 The New York Times wrote that Assange had timed the release to coincide with the 2016 Democratic National Convention because he believed Clinton had pushed for his indictment and he regarded her as a "liberal war hawk".

 On 7 October, WikiLeaks began publishing emails from Clinton campaign chairman John Podesta.
-On 15 October, the Ecuadorian government severed Assange's Internet connection from until December because of election interference.
+On 15 October, the Ecuadorian government severed Assange's Internet connection until December because of election interference.
 According to surveillance reports of Assange provided by UC Global, on 19 October, associates of Assange removed boxes covered with blankets and about 100 hard drives from the embassy.